 I’ve found there is a fine line between the forcing function to move you forward, and the overwhelm of feeling like you aren’t going to make it.
-The key is to keep pushing through to the final result.
+So, the key is to keep pushing through to the final result.
 The grit of moving forward in the face of significant obstacles is a trained habit.

 Here are a few forcing functions you might try to spur you to act.

 Setting a deadline can be the catalyst to getting that forward momentum going.
 And, creating a sense of urgency with a timeline can help you move forward rapidly.

 Download Your FREE eCopy Of Rich Life, Wealthy Life

 Reclaiming your love life, and getting your financial house in order doesn’t have to be painful.

 Rich Life, Wealthy Life provides strategies for “stress-free” wealth development and delves into the leading cause of disharmony and divorce.
 Here you will find solutions to emotional distress and a pathway toward empowering harmonious relations.